 - My dotfiles might be interesting if you’re maybe a little too into Emacs.

 - Some friends over at the Church Lab wanted a tool to search through their catalog of primers to find the ones that bind best to a given target region.
-I wrote PrimerFinder to help with that, and host an instance on Heroku.
+I wrote PrimerFinder to help with that.

 - Blueprint is a simple Scheme implemented in Ruby.
 It includes a bunch of nifty features, including anonymous functions, lexical closures, variadic binding, and non-hygienic fexprs.
 It’s not the most performant language (it’s just a prototype), but it’s not too poorly written and it has a fairly complete test suite.